Circunomics/hiring_Battery_Eng_Challenge/README.md

 3. Calculate the SoH of the battery for every charge cycle and plot the Charge voltage w.r.t the Capacity.
 Hint: Overlap all charge curves in a single plot to see the ageing behaviour.

-Write a brief report about all assumptions and reasoning together with the plots and functions you developed and upload it into the repository along with the raw code.
+Write a brief report about all assumptions and reasoning together with the plots and functions you developed and upload it into a private repository along with the raw code.
 This report might be a jupyter notbook if it's part of the tools you are using.

 ### Task 3 (Bonus):